gamesrc-ver-recreation/build/notes-restoration.md

 have to be the case.

 An exception is made for the A.ASM source, since there are two variants of it.
-One of them is the file as released on 2000, intended to be built with Watcom Assembler 11.0, at least for recreating GAME.EXE as originally prepared on 2000.
+One of them is the file as released in 2000, intended to be built with Watcom Assembler, in order to recreate GAME.EXE as uploaded in 2000 or 2002.
 The other A.ASM file is intended to be built with Macro Assembler 5.10, and should match earlier A.OBJ files, like the one used in Duke3D 1.4-1.5 and SW 1.0-1.2.